 Jesus returns at the Second Coming, right?

-Then He’s not here.
+Then He’s not here, in and with you.

 Can’t seem to have much of a relationship and therefore no leading.